huggingface/transformers/model_cards/nlpaueb/bert-base-greek-uncased-v1/README.md

 ## Requirements

 We published `bert-base-greek-uncased-v1` as part of [Hugging Face](https://huggingface.co)'s [Transformers](https://github.com/huggingface/transformers) repository.
-So, you need to install transfomers library through pip along with PyTorch or Tensorflow 2.
+So, you need to install the transfomers library through pip along with PyTorch or Tensorflow 2.

 ```
 pip install transfomers